 ➥ You have to sort the dataset accordingly before applying the above formulas.

-Related Content: How to Combine Rows into One Cell in Excel
+Related Content: How to Combine Multiple Rows into One Cell in Excel

 Let’s use simply the CONCATENATE function to join excel rows.
 I will separate the joined text with space.

 - Type the following formula in Cell C5.

 - Press Enter and here is the joined text you will get.